SamuelOHarrison/Novelty_Search_on_RFCA/README.md

 # Novelty_Search_on_RFCA
-This is a domain specific implementation of a novelty search on a Random Function Cellular Automata it takes the parameters of cycle length and number of frozen nodes in a cycle and plots them on a XY axis.
+This is a domain specific implementation of a novelty search on a Random Function Cellular Automata. it takes the parameters of cycle length and number of frozen nodes in a cycle and plots them on a XY axis.
 It then searches the state space by comparing two nodes on their novelty (implemented as a node's average distance from its n nearest neghbours).
 The loosing node is mutated using the winner to encourage evolution towards more novel nodes.
 If a winning node is novel enough when